jancyrusm/programming-logic-and-design/README.md

-Programming activities from PLD class
+Programming Activities from PLD class